 More shoe-themed books:

-Red Lace, Yellow Lace teaches how to tie a shoe with two different color shoe laces by Mark Casey and Judith Herbst.
+Red Lace, Yellow Lace is a picture book that teaches how to tie a shoe with two different color shoe laces by Mark Casey and Judith Herbst.

 Birdie’s Big Girl Shoes by Suejean Rim